NBA Rumors: LeBron’s Lakers ‘Need More Than’ Zion Williamson To Become A Title Contender, Says Paul Pierce

 Despite having the best basketball player on the planet, LeBron James, on their roster, the Los Angeles Lakers are still unable to end their playoff drought in the 2018-19 NBA season.
 Failing to compete in the postseason comes with some incentives, including the chance to acquire a lottery pick in the 2019 NBA Draft.
 Though there is only a minimal possibility for the Lakers to land the No. 1 overall pick, some people can’t help themselves but think what the duo of James and Zion Williamson can accomplish together in Los Angeles.

-Most basketball fans will surely love to see LeBron James and the player who could become the next face of the NBA – Zion Williamson – play together in one team.
+Most basketball fans will surely love to see LeBron James and the player who could become the next face of the NBA – Zion Williamson – play together on one team.
 However, in a recent interview with TMZ Sports, future NBA Hall of Famer Paul Pierce doesn’t think that the acquisition of Williamson could turn the Lakers into a legitimate title contender.
 Pierce admitted that Williamson has the potential to become an NBA superstar, but the Lakers need more than him to turn things around in the 2019-20 NBA season.

 “Zion is not the savior, but he’s very good,” Pierce said.
 “But y’all need more than that!”